Receiptful/receiptful-api-docs/source/includes/_authentication.md

 * `accessType` is not a required query parameter.
 * `state` is required and must have a minimum length.

 In general terms, the OAuth process involves a Partner App getting authorization from the User to access their account.
-When authorized, an Access Token must be requested from Conversio.
-This token can then be included in requests to Conversio to Authenticate & Authorize the App to access a User's account.
+When authorized, an Access Token must be requested from CM Commerce.
+This token can then be included in requests to CM Commerce to Authenticate & Authorize the App to access a User's account.

 This section has the following structure: